noleksiv/prediX/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software

 ```
 1. Android SDK setup (API level 27);
 2. Google Android Emulator (API Level 27);
 3. .NET standart 2.0;
-4. C# 7.3;
-5. Xamarin
+4. Xamarin plugin.
 ```

 ## Built With